 Creatbot D600 series offer great value for the price.
-They are prosumer dual-extrusion 3D printers with an all metal chassis, accurate linear guide rails and a great motion system.
+They are prosumer dual-extrusion 3D printers with an all metal chassis, accurate linear guide rails, metal build plate and a great motion system.
 The left extruder is equipped with a 260°C hotend targeted at printing low-temp materials such as PLA, PETG, ABS, TPU and low-temp Nylon.
 The right extruder 420°C hotend is made of martensite steel, which is targeted at printing high-performance materials: high-temp Nylons, Carbon Fiber-filled thermoplastics and PC.

 The printer’s motion and filament feeding systems have been designed to provide high print speed and an accuracy of up to 0.05mm.
 The direct-drive extrusion system helps to minimize stringing and oozing during the printing process.
 The printers can be easily operated via a user-friendly, responsive touch screen.

 Their closed design keeps the internal temperature constant, ensuring higher repeatability with temperature-sensitive materials such as ABS/Nylon/PC as well as lower noise.
-Both machines sport four wheels for easy movement.
+The machines sport four wheels for easy movement.

 Dry filaments in the in-house drying station for best results.

-The D600 Pro comes with a 70 C heated chamber to improve layer adhesion when printing with temperature-sensitive materials such as ABS, Nylon and PC.
+The D600 Pro and Pro 2 come with a 70 °C heated chamber to improve layer adhesion when printing with temperature-sensitive materials such as ABS, Nylon and PC.
 The auto-leveling system helps to compensate for any imbalances in the glass bed and increases the chances of successful prints.

 In case of power loss, the printer will automatically memorize the current position and save print data.
 It will continue to print from the last stopped point after the power is on.
 The printer will avoid invalid printing by stopping to print and warning when filament runs out.